 Many portals would try to upsell a car rental to the trip, but that’s completely useless to this user.
 When a portal determines a user’s interest in activity add-ons, he receives a better experience and the portal makes an additional sale.

-Each User Requires a Personalized Experience
+Each User Requires a Personalised Experience

 Don’t serve each user with ‘average’ offers, such as a discount 3 star-trip to Mallorca.
-When your site is easy to use, and provides personalized and helpful inspirations, users are more likely to come back for another visit to continue their booking journey.
+When your site is easy to use, and provides personalised and helpful inspirations, users are more likely to come back for another visit to continue their booking journey.
 Capture those touch points on your site instead of sending people to your competitors.